Portfolio

 Fresh Fez is a vibrant food service located in Warwickshire.
 I set up the company to enable my mother to serve traditional Moroccan food in a convenient grab-and-go format.

-I carefully analyse sales data to prioritise financially viable products for our website and menu offerings.
+I carefully analyse sales data to prioritise financially viable products for Fresh Fez' website and menu offerings.

 The website and all marketing materials have been designed with both accessibility and sales conversions in mind.
 The UI prioritises the most sought after information, ensuring that visuals are highly contrasting and engaging.
 This conveys a more premium feel for our intended market audience (identified through market research and business analysis).